HR Policy

 Role Description

-Bravedo Oy Steering Group Approves the HR Policy and any updates.
-Ensures that HR-related principles support the Group’s strategy, values and sustainability objectives.
+Bravedo Oy Steering Group Approves the HR Policy and its updates.
+Ensures that personnel-related practices support the Group’s strategy, values and sustainability objectives.

-Business unit leadership Implements the HR Policy within their units, ensuring the promotion of employee wellbeing, diversity and skills development.
+Business unit leadership Implements the HR Policy within their units and promotes employee well-being, diversity and competence development.

-Employees Comply with the HR Policy in their daily work and actively contribute to achieving its objectives (e.g., safe work environment, equality, development discussions).
+Employees Comply with the HR Policy in their work and actively contribute to its objectives (e.g. safe working environment, equality, development discussions).

-• Risk assessment and management: Companies within the Bravedo community conduct risk assessments to identify and minimise workplace hazards.
-Risk assessments are carried out continuously and in connection with organisational changes, such as when office locations change.
+• Risk assessment and management: Companies within the Group conduct risk assessments to identify and minimise workplace hazards.
+Risk assessments are continuous and carried out, for example, in situations of change such as relocation of premises.

-• Reporting of accidents and near misses: The Bravedo community encourages employees to report all accidents and near-miss situations immediately.
+• Reporting of incidents and near misses: Employees are encouraged to report all accidents and hazardous situations immediately.

-• Training: Companies within the Bravedo community provide legally required occupational safety training to ensure that all employees are aware of safety rules and practices.
+• Training: Companies provide occupational safety training required by law to ensure that all employees are aware of safety instructions and practices.

-• Work–life balance: Companies within the Bravedo community recognise the importance of work–life balance for employee wellbeing.
+• Work-life balance: Companies recognise the importance of balancing work and personal life for employee well-being.

-• Wellbeing support: Companies within the Bravedo community provide various tools and methods to support employees’ physical and mental wellbeing.
+• Promotion of well-being: Companies provide various means to support employees’ physical and mental health.

 Diversity, Equality and Inclusion

-• Preventing discrimination: The Bravedo community does not tolerate any form of discrimination or harassment in the workplace.
-Any discrimination or harassment based on gender, age, ethnic background, religion, sexual orientation, disability or any other personal characteristic is prohibited.
+• Prevention of discrimination: Bravedo does not accept any form of discrimination or harassment based on gender, age, ethnic background, religion, sexual orientation, disability or other personal characteristics.

-• Equal treatment: The community ensures that all employees receive equal opportunities and treatment in all matters, including recruitment, compensation, training and career development.
-Compliance is monitored through equality and harassment assessments and by evaluating the implementation of equality plans.
+• Equal treatment: All employees are provided equal opportunities and treatment in matters such as recruitment, compensation, training and career development.
+These are monitored through equality and harassment surveys and equality plans.

-• Supporting diversity: Companies within the Bravedo community aim to create a work environment where diversity is recognised as a strength.
+• Support for diversity: Companies aim to create an environment where diversity is seen as a strength.

-• Promoting equality: Companies within the Bravedo community are committed to promoting gender equality across all organisational levels.
+• Promotion of gender equality: Companies are committed to promoting gender equality at all levels of the organisation.

-• Inclusive work environment: Companies within the Bravedo community strive to create an inclusive environment where every employee feels welcome and valued.
+• Inclusive working environment: Efforts are made to create a workplace where everyone feels welcome and valued.

-• Supporting continuous development: Companies within the Bravedo community strive to support employees’ professional growth and skills development.
+• Support for continuous development: Companies support employees’ professional growth and competence development.

-• Development discussions and plans: Companies within the Bravedo community encourage supervisors and employees to engage in development and skills discussions and to create development plans that support employees’ professional goals.
+• Development discussions and plans: Managers and employees are encouraged to hold regular development discussions and create development plans that support professional goals.

-• Career paths and advancement opportunities: Companies within the Bravedo community aim to provide career paths and advancement opportunities that support employees’ professional growth and long-term career development.
+• Career paths and advancement opportunities: Companies aim to provide career paths and advancement opportunities that support professional growth.

 Reporting Concerns and Contact Information